ryanrolds/web-services-presentation/presentation.md

 # Transparency

-* Was going to be 2 hours
+* This talk was going to be 2 hours
-* Much more boring stuff
+* And about much more boring stuff

 ---